msoftware/pwrapper/readme.md

     - theme-v2
         - pwrapper
-            - includes
+            - modules
                 - class.php
             - templates
                 - view.html

-Every php file in `includes` folder gets into your WP runtime automatically.
+Every php file in `modules` folder gets included in your WP runtime automatically.
 When using templates, each module `template` folder gets into lookup hierarchy.

 ##Modules